Collapsibility of CAT(0) spaces: Collapsibility and curvature bounded above

 \subsubsection{Vertex-transitive triangulations}

-In this short section we include a connection of Theorem \ref{thm:dischadamard} between metric geometry and the evasiveness conjecture, following a suggestion by Anders Bj\"{o}rner.
-A \emph{vertex-transitive} complex is a simplicial complex with $n$ vertices on which $S^n$ acts transitively; roughly speaking, this means that all vertices look alike.
+In this short section we include a connection of Theorem~\ref{thm:dischadamard} between metric geometry and the evasiveness conjecture, following a suggestion by Anders Bj\"{o}rner.
+A \emph{vertex-transitive} complex is a simplicial complex with $n$ vertices on which the symmetric group acts transitively.
 An important open problem in theoretical computer science is whether there is any vertex-transitive non-evasive simplicial complex, apart from the simplex.
 This is known as \emph{evasiveness conjecture}~\cite{KahnSaksSturtevant}\cite{LutzVH}.

 It is known that collapsibility is not enough to force a vertex-transitive complex to be a simplex~\cite{LutzVH}.
 However, non-evasiveness is strictly stronger than collapsibility.
 We have shown in Section~\ref{subsec:2} that the property of ``being $\CAT(0)$ with the equilateral flat metric'' is also strictly stronger than collapsibility.
 Thus it makes sense to compare it with vertex-transitivity, in parallel with the statement of the evasiveness conjecture.
-Here is the result:
+Here is a simple observation:

 \begin{proposition} Every vertex-transitive simplicial complex that is $\CAT(0)$ with the equilateral flat metric is a simplex. \end{proposition}